rust-lang/rfcs/text/0000-nested-publish.md

 The following changes must be made across Cargo and `crates.io`:

 * **Manifest schema**
     *   The `package.publish` key allows `"nested"` as a value, in addition to existing `false` and `true`.
+    *   If `package.license` is specified in a nested package, the parent package's license expression must comply with the nested package's.
+This check is done solely in terms of the operators in the license expression.
+For example, if two nested packages contain licenses of `MIT` and `BSD-3-Clause`, then the parent package's expression must be `MIT AND BSD-3-Clause` or similar.
+        * However, if `package.license` is omitted, this is understood to mean the nested package is merely a component of the parent package with no separate claims about its licensing; it does not mean that the nested package has no license permitting its distribution.
     *   The `dependencies.*.publish` key may be specified with a value of `"nested"`.
 No other valid values are currently defined.
 (If desired, `publish = false` could be used to explicitly document an intent not to nest.)
         * If `dependencies.foo.publish = "nested"`, but in `foo`'s manifest `package.publish` is not `"nested"`, then that is an error.
     *   We might want to explicitly prohibit nested packages from specifying a `package.version`, to avoid giving the misleading impression that it means anything.
 (Versions are already optional as of Cargo 1.75, but this is merely equivalent to `version = "0.0.0"`.)
 * **`cargo package` &amp; `cargo publish`**
     * Should refuse to publish a package if that package (not its sub-packages) has `publish = "nested"`.
     * The `include`/`exclude` rules should, upon finding a sub-package, instead of excluding it automatically, check if it is declared as a nested dependency by the parent package or any other nested package.
 If it is, it should follow the *other* include/exclude rules normally.